MD2Korg/software.md2k.org/content/howto/mPerf/pg.md

 +++
-title = "mPerf User Guide"
-description = "Details about using the mPerf smartphone software, sensors, and cloud" keywords = []
+title = "mPerf Participant User Guide" description = "Instructions for users about using the mPerf smartphone software and sensors" keywords = []
 +++